Harry Raymond Eastlack: Death

 Eastlack died at the Inglis House for the Incurables—a care home dedicated to attending low income, physically disabled individuals.
 As he approached the later stages of his life, he required assistance to stand and used a cane to be able to shuffle.
-During his time there, his right leg broke and is said to have healed at an odd angle.
-Consequently, he spent years bedridden and developed bronchial pneumonia from the physical inactivity.
-Due to the ossification on his ribs, his lungs could not expand well and this inhibited his ability to cough.
-Near the time of his death, Eastlack told his sister, Helene, that he desired to donate his body and medical records to research, so that the disease may be further investigated and understood.
-On November 11, 1973, just six days shy of his 40th birthday, he died of pneumonia.
+During his time there, he broke his right leg, and the broken leg healed at an extremely odd angle.
+He spent the last years of his life being permanently disabled and bedridden and in severe and constant pain.
+He eventually developed bronchial pneumonia from the physical inactivity of his body.
+Due to the ossification on his ribs, his lungs could only expand very little, and this made it almost impossible for him to even cough.
+Because he had extreme difficulty in being able to cough, even more bronchial fluid filled his lungs, eventually making it difficult for him to breathe.
+Near the time of his death, Eastlack told his elder sister, Helene, that he desired to donate his body and medical records to research, so that the disease may be further investigated and understood.
+On November 11, 1973, just six days shy of his 40th birthday, Eastlack died of severe bronchial pneumonia.

 Medical contributions

 Eastlack's home, Philadelphia, has become a center for FOP research with much of it concentrated at the University of Pennsylvania.
 With his skeleton on display, doctors and professors alike lead students to the Mütter Museum to observe the result of the rare disorder in person.
 Since surgeries and examinations of FOP patients exacerbate the condition, the ability to study Eastlack's skeleton has been significant for research.
 For example, in 2006, University of Pennsylvania's team of researchers and scientists led by Frederick Kaplan was able to distinguish the particular gene responsible for the disease, the ACVR1 gene.
 It is said that Eastlack's skeleton was a useful reference for this medical discovery.
 The International FOP Association is also granted Eastlack's skeleton for displaying and informational purposes in medical meetings and international FOP symposia, which physicians, researchers, and patients attend.
 For example, over 43 families were recorded to have attended a two-day symposium hosted in Philadelphia in October 1995 to listen to orthopedic surgeons and physicians discuss the details of FOP.
 During this symposium, Eastlack's skeleton was used as a reference.
 After seeing his skeleton at this event, fellow FOP patient Carol Orzel decided to also donate her body to the museum.
 She died in February 2018, and in February 2019, her skeleton was put on display next to his.